Apanatshka/blog/content/ll-parsing-recursive-descent.md

 # Topdown, (Strong) LL parsing

-To take a good look at LL parsing, we will first work with a grammar that is not ambiguous or left-recursive:
+To take a good look at LL parsing, we will first work with a grammar that is not ambiguous or left-recursive[^wiki-ll-parser]:

+[^wiki-ll-parser]: I found this example LL grammar on the [Wikipedia article on LL parsers](https://en.wikipedia.org/wiki/LL_parser).

 | | |
 :- | :-